 At this point, it’s good to have at least three great organic business names on your list, in case your any of your names are already taken.
 You can do a quick Business Name Search online to find out if you’re name is available within your country/state, also be sure to search if the name is also available for Trademark and Domain name Registration.

 Check Domain Availability

 To help you brainstorm potential business names, let’s take a look at three successful organic businesses and break down why and how they’ve chosen to name their business and why it works for them.

 This family-run business started while Rachel Berliner was pregnant and on bed rest and her husband started looking for ready-made healthy meals.
 There were no organic or vegetarian options on the market, hence the idea was born.
 The company is named after the couple’s baby – Amy.

 You’ve probably guessed without needing an explanation that the company was started by a beekeeper called Burt.
-He started out with honey but today, the company offers an array of cosmetic and personal care items that are certified organic and made from bee products.
+He started out with organics but today, the company offers an array of cosmetic and personal care items that are certified organic and made from bee products.

 The company makes organic wholegrain cereals.
 The name is a blended form of two words – kashtruth meaning kosher or pure and Kushi – the last name of Kashi founder Michio Kushi.